oszuidwest/zwfm-liquidsoap/README.md

 ### Scripts
 `icecast2.sh` Script that installs Icecast 2 with optional SSL via Let's Encrypt/Certbot

 `install.sh` Script that installs Liquidsoap 2.1 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
-The configuration is in `/etc/liquidsoap/radio.liq`
+The configuration is in `/etc/liquidsoap/radio.liq` but there are other more experimental `.liq` files included too.

 `stereotool.sh` Script that install StereoTool for audio processing.
 Work in progress.
 Not finished or integrated.